'Cheeky' Verstappen toys with rivals as title looms

 "It's incredibly sad," he said.
 "It all happened very suddenly.
 I felt huge support from the whole team and the paddock, from team principals down.
 It's been amazing."

 On Friday, Horner paid tribute to Permane in the news conference, somewhat uncomfortably for Famin, who was sitting nearby.
-And on Sunday, while "not really wanting to be drawn into commenting on other teams", the boss of the team now pulverising F1 made his feelings clear again.
+And on Sunday, while "not really wanting to be drawn into commenting on other teams", the boss of the team now pulverising the competition in F1 made his feelings clear again.

 "They have obviously had their own decisions and reasons for making their changes," Horner said.

-"The only one I would highlight - Otmar is a good guy - but while I have never worked with Alan Permane, or 'Bat' as he's more commonly known up and down the pit lane, sometimes there has to be respect shown for somebody that has put in 34 years of hard graft and been involved in world championships with Michael Schumacher and Fernando Alonso.
+"While I have never worked with Alan Permane, sometimes there has to be respect shown for somebody that has put in 34 years of hard graft and been involved in world championships with Michael Schumacher and Fernando Alonso.

 "He has also been a steady hand during periods of that team going virtually into administration, out of administration and into different ownership and so on.

 "He has been a constant there during that period.
-That earns respect and recognition, and I'm sure he's a guy, as with Otmar, it won't be the last you'll see of him in the pit lane, I have no doubt about that."
+That earns respect and recognition, and I'm sure he's a guy - as with Otmar - it won't be the last you'll see of him in the pit lane, I have no doubt about that."

 - Oppenheimer interview special: Ali Plumb sits down for a chat with Cillian Murphy, Christopher Nolan and Robert Downey Jr.